-The Pilot Boat is either the "PACIFIC PATHFINDER", a 22 metre, yellow hull, white house and yellow mast stand boat, "PACIFIC CHINOOK", a 17 metre, yellow hull, white house, yellow mast stand boat or "PACIFIC PILOT IV", a 20 metre, yellow hull with white house boat.
+The Pilot Boat is either the "PACIFIC PATHFINDER", a 22 metre, yellow hull, white house, yellow mast stand boat, or the "PACIFIC CHINOOK", a 22 metre, yellow hull, white house, yellow mast stand boat.
 Communications with the Pilot Boat is normally on VHF 17 one hour prior to arrival time at the Pilot station.